What Are Open-Ended Questions?

-There are various goals to an open-ended question.
+Open-ended questions are questions that encourage survey respondents to provide answers with depth and nuance rather than a simple “yes” or “no”.
+There are various goals to keep in mind when writing open-ended questions.
 In most cases, however, goals are not about the volume of feedback – they are about the quality.
 Whether you are trying to get respondents to be analytical, creative, or spontaneous, the biggest challenge you face is encouraging people to think and think in the right sort of ways.

 Most respondents spend 15 seconds answering the average open-ended question and provide an average of five words.
 Five words might be enough if it constitutes meaningful feedback, but often it’s humdrum verbiage, which is a bit of a nightmare to analyse.